 Even though it’s a layered dessert, a trifle can be frozen if it is initially prepared in a casserole dish.
 Just tightly cover, label and place in the freezer.

-One of the great things about a layered dessert is that literally anything can be added to it as long as it fits with the basic recipe.
+We love chocolate recipes and this trifle is one of our favorites.
+Trifles can have almost anything can be added to it as long as it fits with the basic recipe.

 For this Caramel Chocolate Trifle recipe, why not add a colorful layer of sliced strawberries or bananas?
 Even a layer of roasted chopped nuts like walnuts or peanut would be a super tasty complement to this recipe!